Kanban-Zai/kanban-zai-version-1.0/core.md

 ### VOICE

-Everyone on the team must have a voice at the table. if they choose not to use thier voice then their vote should default to the harmony setting.
+Everyone on the team must have a voice at the table.
+If they choose not to use their voice their vote should default to the harmony setting.
+Votes may not be proxied.

 ### MUSTER

 Team members must appear on the roster.
 New team members must be added.
-Old team members may be removed or left in the roster.
+Old team members must be removed.
+This means the roster must be current.
+Only people who work with the team as direct collaborators may be mustered.
+Everyone else must be prioritised.
+Failure to maintain a current roster or inclusion of people on the roster who do not fit the definition of working within the team is an auditable event.

+### VIGILANCE

+your team is made of individuals.
+They all bring their own uniqueness to the team.
+Each persons should be treated as an individual.
+However this norm is about more than that.
+Sometimes covens form.
+A coven is a group of people within the team that share a commonality.
+This commonality is good and can lead to a better consensus.
+When it becomes a clique it is the worst type of bad for a team and will destroy it.
+All team members must maintain constant vigilance against cliques forming and must call them out, in addition to it being an auditable event.

 # REQUIRED SETTINGS